sunilkr09/playwright-playground/README.md

 This project is implemented using TypeScript, a statically typed superset of JavaScript that compiles to plain JavaScript.
 TypeScript enhances code maintainability and developer productivity by providing features like static typing, interfaces, and advanced tooling support.

+## Text Editor Used

+This project is developed using [Visual Studio Code (VS Code)](https://code.visualstudio.com/), a popular and versatile code editor.
+VS Code provides a wide range of features and extensions to enhance the development experience, making it an excellent choice for writing and managing code efficiently.

 ## Getting Started

 ### Installation